Because it's more fun with your mates!

 Food for an Azerbaijani PartyA classic Azerbaijani dinner party typically lasts for several hours and always begins with tea.
 After tea, salads and snacks are served, followed by soup, which often contains meat, fish, or chicken.
 The main course is served next and is also prepared with meat, poultry, and fish.
-There area many fish native to the Caspian Sea, so Azerbaijan has a wide range of fish dishes, including fish Kebabs, fish soups, baked, fried, boiled and stewed fish, and Pilaf with fish.
+There are many fish native to the Caspian Sea, so Azerbaijan has a wide range of fish dishes, including fish kebabs, fish soups, baked, fried, boiled and stewed fish, and Pilaf with fish.

 Pilaf - or Plov - is regarded by many as Azerbaijan's national dish, and sometimes referred to as "the king of all dishes".
 It is always served at the center of the table at a dinner party or celebration meal.
 Typically, if the previous course was fish, the pilaf would contain meat, or vice versa.